 Easy ways to save for your kids

 Juggling life when you have children can leave little time to think about a savings plan for you, never mind them.
 But there are a few easy ways to get started and put some money away.
-As you’ll see, it’s never too early to start planning for your child’s financial future and there are plenty of options to consider.
+As you’ll see, it’s never too early to start planning for your children’s financial future, and there are plenty of options to consider.

 Bank accounts and savings accounts

 One easy place to start could be with your current bank.
 Check if they offer options for kids’ accounts that could allow you to open one on their behalf and give you control until they reach a certain age (usually around 16).
-After that time, it becomes an adult account.
+After that time, it becomes an account that the child can use without parental intervention.

 Some accounts let children apply from the age of 11.
-Instant access accounts tend to have a lower rate of interest than fixed-term savings accounts (which usually don’t allow any withdrawals except when you close the account).
+Instant access accounts tend to have a lower rate of interest than fixed-term savings accounts, which usually don’t allow any withdrawals except when you close the account.
+Otherwise, they may charge an interest penalty.

 There are also prepaid cards from online providers.
 They often come with an app that can help your child stay motivated with things like earning pocket money for completing chores.